rstcloud/rstcloud-mssentinel/Scripts/bulk_ioc_removal/README.md

 1. **Azure Threat Intelligence Indicator Retrieval**

-   The script queries the Threat Intelligence Indicators in the specified Azure Sentinel workspace based on the provided keyword.
+   The script queries the Threat Intelligence Indicators in the specified Microsoft Sentinel workspace based on the provided keyword.
 It retrieves the indicators in batches of 100 entries until no more indicators are found.

 2. **Indicator Deletion**